This article is a stub. You can help the IndieWeb wiki by expanding it.

 Markup a reacji response post as follows:

-reply posts consisting of a single emoji character.
+IndieWeb examples of reply posts consisting of a single emoji character (individual reacji posts)

 - is also a like post (hence the /f in the URL) for fallback purposes, so that targets that understand likes but not reacji at least get the positive sense of the reacji being communicated.
 This method only makes sense for like-like reacji, but that's an acceptable limitation.

-Twitter seems ready to roll out official support for 'reacji' in the near future:
+Twitter seemed ready to roll out official support for 'reacji' but it was never widely released:

 There are examples of individuals posting reacji as tweets (reacjweets as it were)

 A tweet author can simulate a limited curated set of reacji by posting a survey with only single-emoji responses.
 E.g.

 Tantek Çelik thoughts on reacji reply context design, deployed since brainstorming, have been incorporated into "How to display" above.